Randy Anderson: Personal life

 Anderson was an amateur wrestler in high school, winning a state championship in the 119-lb class.

 Death

-Anderson was diagnosed with testicular cancer at the age of 36.
+In 1996, Anderson was diagnosed with testicular cancer at the age of 36.
 He was diagnosed after recognizing his symptoms while reading a medical magazine.
 Because of a malignant tumor, he had to have his left testicle removed.
+In November 1996, he beat the cancer, however in September 1999, the cancer returned and Anderson retired from refereeing.
 Anderson died on May 5, 2002, as a result of the testicular cancer.
 He was 42 years old.
 Anderson was survived by his wife Kristy, daughter Montana, and son Chase.